varen1994/webRTCProjectMajor/README.md

 # webRTCProjectMajor

-Created this project as my major assignment for iOS.
+Created a Major project at college for iOS.
 Using framework WebRTC implemented video chat and shared room numbers throught CoreBluetooth framework.
 Following are the screen shots of the projects.